-- You'll be studying for an engineering or science degree relevant to your chosen industrial placement and location
+- You'll be studying for an engineering, science, IT or business degree relevant to your chosen industrial placement and location

 - You’ll be on track to achieve or will have already achieved a 2:1 undergraduate degree or 2:2 postgraduate qualification

 - Technical and analytical skills

 - Lots of initiative and good people skills

 - Desire to learn and develop new skills